meshcloud

 Use Cases for Tags

-meshStack often acts as an organization's central registry of cloud environments and services.
+meshStack acts as an organization's central registry of cloud environments and services.
 It therefore needs to cover a wide range of use cases for orchestrating organizational processes across multiple clouds, including;

 • centralized management and configuration of cloud platforms